rajkdarbar/path-tracing/README.md

 ---

+## ⚠️ Limitations & Future Improvements

+- The current implementation works best with **low-poly meshes** (a few hundred triangles).
+High-poly models slow down rendering due to per-triangle intersection checks and could be significantly improved with **Bounding Volume Hierarchy (BVH)** acceleration.

+- This implementation is **not real-time** — each frame takes several minutes to converge. **Denoising** could be used for possible enhancement.

+- It lacks **Multiple Importance Sampling (MIS)** for more accurate global illumination.

+---

 ## 🙏 Credits

 Special thanks to [**David Kuri**](https://twitter.com/davidjkuri) for his outstanding GPU Path Tracing tutorial series, which served as the main inspiration for this project.